ingadhoc/sale/crm_teams_ux/README.rst

 ===============

 This module:
-  allows user to select multiple teams in one stage the user is going to see the stages that the team he belogns is allowed to.
+#.
+Allows to select multiple teams in one stage.
+Then each user is going to see the stages that the teams he belogns are allowed to see.
+#.
+If the option "Allow any user as salesman" is enable, it would be possible to assign any user as salesperson in leads.

 Installation
 ============